 Live amidst history by renting one of our many historic properties.

-We welcome groups of all sizes to experience the beauty of Rough Point.
+We welcome groups to experience the beauty of Rough Point.
 Guided group tours introduce the singular personality of Doris Duke through the home she created, the art she collected, and the causes she embraced.
-The 75-minute tour visits two floors of the house and special exhibition galleries.
+The 60-minute tour visits two floors of the house and special exhibition galleries.
 We invite your group to explore the grounds on your own, before or after your tour.
 A guided garden tour may be added for an additional fee.

 Parking is available onsite.
-Motorcoaches may not park at Rough Point.
 The facilities will accommodate 36-passenger vehicles and smaller.

 Accessibility: The estate is fully air-conditioned and wheelchair accessible.